Bantay: History

-Creation of the municipality
+Spanish colonization

+Foundation

-Spanish conquistador Juan de Salcedo first arrived in Ilocos in 1571 and began setting up tribunals that soon became the seat of municipal governance.
-Augustinian friars followed in 1572 built the convent and house of worship that later became Iglesia Parroquial de San Agustín (St. Augustine Parish Church).
-But it was only in 1591 that the parish was recognized or first established, while the town of Bantay was formally founded as a pueblo in 1593 because it was formerly part of Vigan.
-It is one of the thirty-four (34) towns of the Province of Ilocos Sur, the legal basis of its creation is the Maura Law of 1893 and, thus, was constituted as a separate political subdivision during the American Regime.
+Spanish conquistador Juan de Salcedo first arrived in Ilocos in 1571 and began setting up tribunals that soon became the seat of the municipal government then.
+Augustinian friars who followed in 1572 built the convent and house of worship that later became the Iglesia Parroquial de San Agustín (St. Augustine Parish Church).

-Early history
+The parish was recognized in 1591, while the town of Bantay was formally founded as a pueblo that was separate from Vigan in 1593.
+It is one of the thirty-four (34) towns of the Province of Ilocos Sur, as cited in the Maura Law of 1893.
+The law also served as the legal basis for its being constituted as a separate political subdivision during the American Regime.

+Etymology

+Bantay got its name from the Ilocano word, to guard, which was to guard the image of Our Lady of Charity (Apo Caridad) in her sanctuary.

-The early Spanish settlers made the town beautiful by building the 'tribunal', otherwise known as the town hall, the church, bell tower, roads and streets by forced labor.
-The St. Augustine Church was originally made of bamboo and cogon structure by Bantay residents to house the miraculous Image of Our Lady of Charity, but it was later-on changed into a permanent edifice (built and completed in 1590) because of the good fortune it brought to the people.
+The early Spanish settlers made the town beautiful by building the 'tribunal' - otherwise known as the town hall - the church, bell tower, roads and streets by forced labor.
+The St. Augustine Church was originally constructed by Bantay residents using bamboo and cogon materials to house the miraculous image of Our Lady of Charity.
+In 1590, a stone structure for the church was commissioned following the good fortune it brought to the people.
 The Augustinian friars chose St. Augustine de Hippo, the Doctor of Grace, as the Patron Saint and the town fiesta used to be celebrated every 28 August, but because of inclement weather during this month, Most Rev. Alfredo Verzosa (Parish Priest, 1912–1916) caused the transfer of the festivity to May 5 every year.

 The original inhabitants of the town have family names with letter "P" taken from the designated listing, as an adopted system of the Spanish rulers in all towns of Ilocos Sur, to easily identify and monitor movement of residents.
-In a report of Most Reverend Bishop Domingo de Soria on August 15, 1613, the population of Bantay was 4,000 souls while at that time, Vigan has only 2,000.
-This can be explained by the fact that by then, Bantay parish was very extensive and broad the inclusions of the parishes of Magsingal (separated in 1676), Santo Domingo (separated in 1742), San Ildefonso (separated in 1769), San Vicente(Separated in 1795), Santa Catalina de Baba (separated in 1795) and Santa Catalina de Alexandria within its coverage or "visitas".
+In a report of the Most Reverend Bishop Domingo de Soria on August 15, 1613, the population of Bantay was 4,000 souls, while at the time, Vigan has only 2,000.
+This can be explained by the fact that by then, Bantay parish was very extensive as it covered the parishes of Magsingal (separated in 1676), Santo Domingo (separated in 1742), San Ildefonso (separated in 1769), San Vicente (separated in 1795), Santa Catalina de Baba (separated in 1795), and Santa Catalina de Alexandria as "visitas".